Todd Barclay: Clandestine recording scandal

 On 9 February 2016, Glenys Dickson, a senior electorate agent for Barclay, resigned because of an "employment problem" between the two.
 Dickson, originally the electorate agent for Bill English from 1998 to 2014, became Barclay's agent in 2014 after he replaced Bill English as the MP for Clutha-Southland.
 The circumstances leading to her resignation were described as confidential.
 Later that month Stuart Davie, the Clutha-Southland chairman, became the third resignation of Barclay's staff in 2016, Barbara Swan being the first.
 Davie claimed it was "untenable" to stay on at present.

 On 21 June 2017, after revelations that Barclay had made clandestine recordings of staff members he suspected of being critical of him, Barclay announced that he would not stand for re-election.
 Secretly recording a conversation that you are not party to is a crime in New Zealand.
-He subsequently left New Zealand and moved to London, later moving to Sydney and Saudia Arabia where he works as a consultant for KPMG.
+He subsequently left New Zealand and moved to London, later moving to Sydney and Saudi Arabia where he works as a consultant for KPMG.